gear

 Plug-Ins

 These are key to the pro results I get when tracking and mixing.
 I also use standard Logic plug-ins, but most below are from Universal Audio, who meticulously model vintage gear from the original schematics, often in tandem with their creators.
-Click an image to visit its product page with sound samples.
+Some names I changed to reflect their source model.
+All of these channel strips and instrument amps include Unison™ bidirectional operation to adjust my Apollo’s impedance and record through it without latency.
+Click an image to visit its page with sound samples.

 Guitar & Bass